nusmodifications/nusmods/scrapers/nus-v2/README.md

 - `ExamDate` is now a proper ISO8601 date, formatted including timezone (UTC+8)
 - `ExamDuration` is a new nullable field providing the duration of the exam in minutes
 - `FacultyDepartment` will now be published under yearly data, not semester

+### Lesson data

+- `WeekText` is now just `Weeks` and is an array of numbers representing the weeks on which the lesson will be held instead of a string.
+Weeks start from 1 representing the first week of the semester, and each normal term semester has 13 weeks.

 ### Venue data